snazzybloke/Hartree_Fock_Gaussian/README.md

-The PDF file HartreFock.pdf provides the description of the To compile the code, customize the variables in the Makefile and type, place the libnag.a in a suitable directory (and/or change the "-L/... -lnag" line appopriately) and type:
+The PDF file HartreFock.pdf provides the description of the To compile the code, customize the variables in the Makefile and type, place the libnag.a in a suitable directory (and/or change the "-L/... -lnag" flag appopriately) and type: prompt> make abmol
-> make abmol

-To run the code, use a file from the inputs directory. e.g.:
+To run the code, use a file from the inputs directory. e.g.: prompt> abmol inputs/CH4_631.au
-> abmol inputs/CH4_631.au